< Back to Resources

 One of the biggest opportunities in the facilities management field today is without a doubt making the shift to a preventive maintenance model.
 Not only does an effective planned preventive maintenance program (or PM program, for short) result in significant savings in emergency maintenance repairs, but it also extends the life of equipment and boosts employee retention.

-6 Elements of a Preventive Maintenance Program
+6 Steps to an Effective Preventive Maintenance Program

-1. A Proactive Culture
+1. Build a Proactive Culture

 The biggest source of failure when it comes to a preventive maintenance program is failing to fully commit to one in the first place.
 This makes getting buy-in for a proactive approach one of the most important steps for ensuring success.
 As George explains, preventive maintenance must be embraced as the foundation of your facilities management program, or you simply won’t make time for it.